 The NZ Federation of Commercial Fishermen is the Project Sponsor for the MarineSAFE initiative.

-Guard Safety are health and safety specialists providing services in both maritime and primary industries since 2015.
-We aim to help businesses create a safety culture in the workplace that is simple, effective and compliant.
-We are a practical team of health and safety professionals with formal qualifications, but generations of experience in the maritime sector.
+Guard Safety are health, wellbeing, and safety specialists, providing services in both maritime and primary industries since 2015.
+We aim to help businesses create a safety culture in the workplace that is simple, effective, and compliant.
+We are a practical team of professionals with formal qualifications, but generations of experience in the maritime sector.

-Our main role in the MarineSAFE voyage is the development of the modules as well as managing the project.
+Our main role in the MarineSAFE voyage is the development of the modules as well as managing the project and Learning Management System (LMS).
 Complex problems, simple solutions!